-Beneficiaries of a New York estate have substantial rights:
+Beneficiaries of a New York estate have the right to:

-- Estate beneficiaries have the right to receive current and truthful information about the estate
+- Receive current and truthful information about the estate

-- Estate beneficiaries have the right to get the entire share of the estate that they are entitled to
+- Get the entire share of the estate that they are entitled to

-- Estate beneficiaries have the right to receive a timely distribution of their share of the estate
+- Receive a timely distribution of their share of the estate

-- Estate beneficiaries have the right to receive an inventory of the estate within nine months of the executor or administrator being appointed
+- Receive an inventory of the estate within nine months of the executor or administrator being appointed

-- Estate beneficiaries have the right to compel the executor or an administrator to provide a formal judicial accounting
+- Compel the executor or an administrator to provide a formal judicial accounting

-- Estate beneficiaries have the right to have an executor or administrator who is not using the estate for their own gain
+- Remove an executor or administrator who is using the estate for their own gain

-The Right to Receive Information About the Estate
+The Right of Beneficiaries to Receive Information About the Estate

-The Right to Get the Entire Share of the Estate
+The Right of Beneficiaries to Get the Entire Share of the Estate

 It does not matter how the Executor or Administrator feels about it.
 The estate is not their personal property or business.
 They are just there to do a job – to find all of the assets of the estate and promptly distribute the assets to creditors and beneficiaries of the decedent.
 The executor and administrator cannot keep any of it or give it away to their friends or relatives.
 They are only entitled to commissions and their own share as a beneficiary.

-The Right to Receive a Timely Distribution of Their Share
+The Right of Beneficiaries to Receive a Timely Distribution of Their Share

-The Right to Inventory of an Estate Within Nine Months of Appointment
+The Right of Beneficiaries to Inventory of an Estate Within Nine Months of Appointment

 Beneficiaries have the right to receive an Inventory of the estate (not to be confused with a formal accounting) within nine months of the appointment of the executor or administrator of the estate.
 An Inventory is something that should just be filed – the beneficiary should not have to ask for it.
 Some executors or administrators make a mistake of just filing the Inventory with the Court and not automatically sending a copy to the beneficiaries.
 It’s always a good idea to ask the administrator or executor for an inventory before deciding whether or not to proceed to the next step.